 Do You Want to Look Rested & More Youthful?

 My facelift is a combination of many things I’ve learned since starting practice in 1986.
 What I’ve done is taken parts of different techniques that I know work and incorporated them into my facelift procedure.
-By avoiding technical things I know don’t work well, I am able to bring back a more youthful look without the giving an unnatural pull to the face in Thousand Oaks patients.
+By avoiding technical things I know don’t work well, I am able to bring back a more youthful look without giving an unnatural pull to the face in Thousand Oaks patients.
 There is no best technique!
-So focus on an experienced Plastic Surgeon.
-Pick a great Plastic Surgeon to be assured of the best possible outcome.
+So focus on an experienced plastic surgeon.
+Pick a great plastic surgeon to be assured of the best possible outcome.

 Why are there so many names for a Facelift?

 The facelift procedure has been transformed over the years to include multiple and confusing names.
 Different Thousand Oaks plastic surgeons may refer to a facelift, with names such as a Lifestyle Lift, Mini-facelift, Mid-facelift, Full facelift, S-Lift, QuickLift, MACS Lift, Lunch Time Lift, 1-hour facelift and more.
 I’ll try to sort through these confusing terms and give you my opinions and what I think works the best.

 Fancy advertisements of Quick Lifting Facelift or Lifestyle Lift procedures which promise miracle results with no downtime.
 Be careful of so-called “Mini Lifts.”
 Many times these mean minimal results for Thousand Oaks patients.
 Lasers, chemical peels and Thermage (radio-frequency) will not duplicate or give the results needed from a facelift.
 Choosing a facelift technique is a poor choice, over picking an experienced plastic surgeon.

 - A Short Incision – Minimizing the length of the incision is usually possible.
 This will allow you to wear your hair up without a visible scar behind the ear.